gusvendegna/tileD/README.md

 # tileD
-The self-hosted dashboard for managing your Tile trackers and Tile enabled devices
+The self-hosted dashboard for managing your Tile trackers and Tile enabled devices - tileD(ashboard)

 ## About
 Tile premium is $3/mo.
 If you're like me, that is WAYY too much money and you'd rather host something yourself on an old poweredge that idles at few hundred watts!